-Federally Funded Projects Only: In addition to THDA Minimum Design Standards all projects using Federal funds provided through THDA, including funding under the HOME, National Housing Trust Fund, ESG or other federally funded programs are provided in conformance with the Property Standard requirements as sited at 24 CFR 92.251, and are to be used as a guideline to meet and/ or exceed all applicable federal, state, county, and local codes and THDA's current rehabilitation standards noted in Addendum A.
+Federally Funded Projects Only: In addition to THDA Minimum Design Standards, all projects using Federal funds provided through THDA, including funding under the HOME Investment Partnership (HOME), National Housing Trust Fund (NHTF), or other federally funded programs are provided in conformance with the Property Standard requirements as sited at 24 CFR 92.251, and are to be used as a guideline to meet and/ or exceed all applicable federal, State, county, and local codes and THDA's current rehabilitation standards noted in Addendum A.

-These standards also serve as a vehicle to promote and enforce modern construction and design practices for builders, contractors, and design professionals who wish to utilize federal funding provided through the Tennessee Housing Development Agency.
+These standards also serve as a vehicle to promote and enforce modern construction and design practices for builders, contractors, and design professionals who wish to utilize federal funding provided through THDA.